 Learn more about David Crockett Birthplace State Park.

 David Crockett’s Birthplace State Park was established in 1973 and has been preserved as a historic site on land acquired from the Davy Crockett Birthplace Association.
 The park consists of 105 partially wooded acres of land along the Nolichucky River in Greene County.
+The park offers over 80 campsites with a pool and playground located nearby.

 The stone monument to Crockett, erected in late 1960s, features samples of official state stone of all states.
 Park trails travel the diverse topographies ranging from low-lying, wetland and river environments to steep limestone bluffs.
 Alluvial terracing over millennia have created a rich agricultural plain which was famous for its fertility.
 This is reflected by evidence of continual habitation of the site dating to the Paleo-Indian period.